|The Picacho Pass skirmish, a decisive Confederate victory, was fought April 15, 1862, |

 Twenty-five days after the fighting, a general order was issued to honor the two other Union soldiers who died.
 When the names of privates George Johnson and William S. Leonard were called at roll for the remainder of the war, it stated, their companies were to respond: "He died for his country!"
 The remains of Johnson and Leonard were recovered and re-buried in a cemetery in San Francisco.
 No Rebel was killed at Picacho Pass and the Confederates had few wounded, if any.

-Privately owned, the skirmish site, located across two three-lane highways opposite Picacho Peak State Park, is inaccessible to the public.
+Located on state-owned land that requires a permit to visit, the skirmish site is located across two three-lane highways opposite Picacho Peak State Park.
 On a beautiful, crisp winter morning, I crossed railroad tracks and two gulleys and maneuvered through sagebrush to shoot the interactive panorama posted above of the battle site.

 |The skirmish was fought in the shadow of the Picacho Mountains.|